muratk5n/thirdwave/en/README.md

 ---

-Al Monitor: "The UN human rights chief on Friday denounced the "unfathomable" call by an Israeli minister for a flashpoint Palestinian town to be 'wiped out'"
+Al Monitor: "The UN human rights chief on Friday denounced the 'unfathomable' call by an Israeli minister for a flashpoint Palestinian town to be 'wiped out'"

 ---